blegat/SetProg.jl/README.md

 # SetProg

-**This package is still a sketch, functionalities are partially implemented, it also requires [Julia v1.0.3](https://github.com/JuliaLang/julia/pull/30010)**
+**This package is still a sketch, functionalities are partially implemented**

 JuMP extension for Set Programming : optimization with set variables and inclusion/containment constraints.
 This package allows the formulation of a mathematical programming involving both classical variables and constraints supported by JuMP and set variables and constraints.